renebarto/baremetal/doc/08-timer.md

 62:     Timer(IMemoryAccess& memoryAccess);
 63:
 64:     // Wait for specified number of NOP statements.
 Busy wait
-65:     /// @param numCycles    Wait time in cycles
-66:     static void WaitCycles(uint32 numCycles);
+65:     static void WaitCycles(uint32 numCycles);
-67:
+66:
-68: #if defined(USE_PHYSICAL_COUNTER)
+67: #if defined(USE_PHYSICAL_COUNTER)
-69:     uint64 GetSystemTimer();
+68:     uint64 GetSystemTimer();
+69: #endif
-70: #endif
+70:
-71:
-72:     // Wait for msec milliseconds using ARM timer registers (when not using physical counter) or BCM2835 system timer peripheral (when using physical
+71:     // Wait for msec milliseconds using ARM timer registers (when not using physical counter) or BCM2835 system timer peripheral (when using physical
-73:     /// counter).
+72:     // counter).
 Busy wait
-74:     /// @param msec     Wait time in milliseconds
-75:     static void WaitMilliSeconds(uint64 msec);
+73:     static void WaitMilliSeconds(uint64 msec);
-76:     // Wait for usec microseconds using ARM timer registers (when not using physical counter) or BCM2835 system timer peripheral (when using physical
+74:     // Wait for usec microseconds using ARM timer registers (when not using physical counter) or BCM2835 system timer peripheral (when using physical
-77:     /// counter).
+75:     // counter).
 Busy wait
-78:     /// @param usec     Wait time in microseconds
-79:     static void WaitMicroSeconds(uint64 usec);
+76:     static void WaitMicroSeconds(uint64 usec);
+77: };
+78:
+79: // Retrieves the singleton Timer instance.
+It is created in the first call to this function.
-80: };
+80: Timer& GetTimer();
 81:
-82: // Retrieves the singleton Timer instance.
-It is created in the first call to this function.
-83: Timer& GetTimer();
-84:
-85: } // namespace baremetal
+82: } // namespace baremetal
 ```

 - Line 46: We forward declare IMemoryAccess, as this class will need it for memory access